 Dr Helen Edwards

-Dr Helen Edwards is an Adelaide-based children’s author who weaves diverse stories of nature, magic and history.
-Helen’s debut middle-grade novel, The Rebels of Mount Buffalo, was published in October 2023, by the award-winning Riveted Press, distributed by Simon and Schuster.
+The Rebels of Mount Buffalo was published in October 2023 by Riveted Press.
 Inspired by real-life mountain guide and early feminist Guide Alice Manfield, it’s a captivating time-slip tale in which a girl lost to grief meets a daring rebel on a misty mountain who guides her to rediscover her courage and find her way home.
 In Feb 2024, The Rebels of Mount Buffalo was longlisted in the DANZ Children’s Book Award for books which feature diversity in all forms.
 In June 2024, it was shortlisted in the Speech Pathology Australia Book of the Year Awards.

-Helen is an experienced speaker and has presented talks and workshops locally and internationally across a wide range of topics.
-Helen has a number of author talks and workshops prepared and is flexible in her approach and topics.
+Helen is a very experienced speaker and has presented talks and workshops locally and internationally across a wide range of topics.
+She has a number of author talks and workshops prepared for schools, libraries and public audiences, but is flexible in her approach and topics.
 These include talking about how she became a writer, how she comes up with ideas for books, and how she weaves together nature, magic and history.
-She has a rich range of historical artefacts and props related to her first three novels and the students always love these.
-In her author talks, she works with the group to create the outline for their own historical magical story, which are often hilarious and always wonderful!
+Helen can talk with students from Prep-Year 12, with years 4 – 8 her target age.

 Some of Helen’s workshop topics include ‘Seeking Stories, Crafting Characters ‘- in this 2-hour workshop, participants learn different ways of seeking story ideas, how anything can start a story, noticing story sparks, the importance of character development, backstory, and voice, using your senses in writing, taking dialogue and making it real, and using your experiences.
 They go through a series of writing exercises and group activities to create their own story outline and character/s, as well as begin a story.

 ‘Weaving Nature, Magic and History’ - participants learn how to develop a story setting that weaves nature, magic and history together.
 They go through a series of writing exercises and group activities to learn how to build a world filled with nature, selecting aspects of the environment, animals and more, to build their world and characters.
 This can include exploring the nature in the surroundings if appropriate and writing outside.
-They experiment with animal characters and select an aspect of history for their story (setting, time or place/person), and add a dash of magic.
+They experiment with animal characters and select an aspect of history for their story (setting, time or place/person) and add a dash of magic.
 They will work on their own story idea throughout the workshop.

 Other workshops can focus on specific aspects of writing and the curriculum to suit.

-Helen has a Working with Children Check in SA.
+Helen has a Working with Children Check in SA and in Victoria, and a Blue Card in QLD.
 She is a member of Writers’ Vic, Writers’ SA, Qld Writers Centre, ASA, CBCA and SCBWI.
 She is on the SA committee for the CBCA.
-She is part of the Author Pen Pals initiative and a Role Model with Books in Homes.
+She is part of the Author Pen Pals initiative, a South Australian Premier’s Reading Challenge Ambassador and a Role Model with Books in Homes.

 She is passionate about inspiring action for our beautiful, fragile planet and nature features in all her books.
 She finds history fascinating and uncovers stories that may have been forgotten, or hidden, and brings them into the light.
-If you're looking for a children's author who speaks from the heart, who laughs loud and

-loves deep, who is passionate about people and planet, and who understands we come in a glorious rainbow of human beings, Helen is your person.
+If you're looking for someone who speaks from the heart, who laughs loud and loves deep, who is passionate about people and planet, and who understands we come in a glorious rainbow of human beings, Helen is your person.
 See more about Helen at her website www.helenedwardswrites.com and follow her across social media @drhelenedwardswrites

 Helen with Tatura